3 days in Munich is a good amount of time to see this beautiful and amazing city in Bavaria, Germany.

 The Olympiapark is an Olympic Park constructed for the 1972 Summer Olympics.
 It’s located in the Oberwiesenfeld neighbourhood of Munich.
 To get there you can either walk or take the underground.
 It’s a long walk so I would recommend taking the underground.

 The Nymphenburg Palace is a baroque palace located just outside of Munich.
-It was the main summer residence of the former rulers of Bavaria, the House of Wittelsbach.
+It was the main summer residence of the former Bavarian rulers, the House of Wittelsbach.

 The palace takes up a gigantic area and is an impressive sight.
-It’s a beautiful building and the grounds it’s set in are just as breathtaking.
+It’s a beautiful and historic building and the grounds it’s set in are just as breathtaking.

 You will have to pay to get into the grounds and there is a range of tickets available.
 If you want to see everything, including going inside the palace, tickets cost €9.
 While you can pay €4.50 to enter the grounds and walk around for a bit.